flightaware/swift-tcl/README.md

 interp.create_command("avg", avg)
 ```

-Errors trying to convert Tcl objects to a data type such as trying to convert an alphanumeric string to a Double are thrown by the underlying helper functions and caught by Swift Tcl if you don't.
+Errors trying to convert Tcl objects to a data type such as trying to convert an alphanumeric string to a Double are thrown by the underlying helper functions and caught by Swift Tcl if you don't catch them in your Swift code.
 You get nice native error messages.

-TclObj methods like *getDoubleArg* make it a bit easier by taking on appropriate bits to Tcl's errorInfo traceback without requiring anything extra from the developer.
+TclObj methods like *getDoubleArg* make it a bit easier by tacking on appropriate bits to Tcl's *errorInfo* traceback, making error messages from Swift conformant to the Tcl style.

 ```swift
 func fa_latlongs_to_distance_cmd (interp: TclInterp, objv: [TclObj]) throws -> Double {